-This peanut butter dip will prevent you from eating peanut butter out of the jar!!
+This peanut butter dip is so much healthier than eating peanut butter out of the jar!!

 Who else is a peanut butter lover who’s sometimes been caught eating peanut butter straight out of the jar.
 I freakin’ LOVE peanut butter and wish I could eat it all day long and not gain weight.

 That is certainly not the case for me, so I had to come up with a healthier way to curb my peanut butter cravings and this skinny peanut butter dip is it!